zhrexl/DrawOnYourScreen2/README.md

 1. Download and decompress or clone the repository
 2. Place the resulting directory in `~/.local/share/gnome-shell/extensions`
-3. **Change the directory name** to `drawOnYourScreen@abakkk.framagit.org`
+3. **Change the directory name** to `draw-on-your-screen@som.codeberg.org`
 4. Xorg: type `alt + F2` and `r` to restart gnome-shell
    Wayland: restart or re-login
-5. Enable the extension in gnome-tweaks or gnome-shell-extension-prefs
+5. Enable the extension with GNOME Extensions or GNOME Tweaks application
 6. `Super + Alt + D` to test
-7. [https://framagit.org/abakkk/DrawOnYourScreen/issues](https://framagit.org/abakkk/DrawOnYourScreen/issues) to say it doesn't work
+7. [https://codeberg.org/som/DrawOnYourScreen/issues](https://codeberg.org/som/DrawOnYourScreen/issues) to say it doesn't work

 ## Tips and tricks